In Selma, A 'Final Crossing' For John Lewis Across The Edmund Pettus Bridge

 "Troopers, here, advance toward the group," Cloud said.

 The line of troopers walked forward, billy clubs out.
-They knocked Lewis to the ground, and struck him on his head.
+They knocked Lewis to the ground and struck him on his head.
 He tried to get up; they hit him again with the billy club.
 His skull was fractured.

 "I thought I was going to die," Lewis told NPR in 2010.
 "I thought I saw death."